junchen4/Herobook/README.md

 * Update personal information
 * Upload photos to update profile picture and cover photo
 * View friends
+* View friends' posts and friendship acceptances on feed
 * Search for all users

 ## Technologies